Database Mirroring

 # Database Abstraction

-Directus supports mirroring all the most SQL databases.
+Directus supports mirroring all the most widely used SQL databases.
 There are many different SQL database vendors, including popular choices such as MySQL, PostgreSQL, and SQLite.
 Each vendor has subtle (and sometimes not so subtle) differences in how they function, so Directus includes an abstraction layer that helps it avoid writing different code for each different type.

 This means there is the possiblility of supporting other datastores in the future, such as NoSQL options like MongoDB, or even third-party data services like Firebase or Heroku.
 However these options are fundamentally different from the relational SQL databases we currently support, and so more research is needed.